-This shows that it’s not just about having a conscience which tells you right from wrong.
-Rather, it’s also about having the willingness to act, and to do the right thing when you know you should do it.
+This shows that, when it comes to disobeying a perceived authority figure, it’s not just about having a conscience which tells you right from wrong.
+Rather, it’s also about having the willingness and ability to act, and to refuse to follow orders when you believe that they’re wrong.

-You might assume that this all happened because the researchers selected a certain type of person for the experiment.
-In reality however, the subjects came from a wide range of backgrounds.
-They were between the ages of 20 and 50, representing occupations such as salesman, engineer, teacher, and laborer, and ranging in education level from someone who had not finished elementary school, to those who had doctorates and other professional degrees.
+Some people assume that the outcomes of the experiment can be attributed to the fact that the researchers selected a certain type of person for the experiment.
+In reality, however, the subjects came from a wide range of backgrounds: they were between the ages of 20 and 50, represented occupations such as salesman, engineer, teacher, and laborer, and ranged in education level from someone who had not finished elementary school to those who had doctorates and other professional degrees.

 Furthermore, these results were replicated by other researchers.
 Their studies examined various populations, including people from completely different cultures than the original study, as well children as young as 6.
-In every case, the researchers found a similar pattern of behavior.
+In every case, the researchers found similar patterns of behavior.

 Interestingly, Milgram himself conducted a number of follow-up experiments, with different variations of the original experiment, which led to different rates of defiance: